 Intracytoplasmic sperm injection is more commonly known by its acronym, ICSI.
-During in vitro fertilization (IVF), the embryologist isolates healthy-looking sperm to inject into the cytoplasm or outer layer of the egg or oocyte.
+During in vitro fertilization (IVF), our embryologist isolates healthy-looking sperm to inject into the cytoplasm or outer layer of the egg or oocyte.
 We perform this process with special micro-pipettes under microscopic control.

-Traditional IVF Versus IVF with Intracytoplasmic Sperm Injection/ ICSI
+IVF with Intracytoplasmic Sperm Injection/ ICSI

 Who needs Intracytoplasmic Sperm Injection/ICSI?